 If you’re looking for a pair of gardening gloves that are both stylish and strong, these Viridescent Leather Ladies Gardening Gloves are for you.

-The palm and fingers are protected by genuine, thorn proof leather, and the back of your hands are covered by chic pink, breathable fabric.
-They also make a great gift and these are without a doubt the best gardening gloves for ladies on the market.
+The palm and fingers are protected by genuine, thorn-proof leather, and the back of your hands are covered by chic, colourful, breathable fabric.

-If you’re looking for a highly durable set of gloves that offer ultimate comfort, these are the best gardening gloves for you!
+If you’re looking for a highly durable set of gloves made from a sustainable and comfortable material, these are the best gardening gloves for you!